TV and copyright licences

 - If you operate an in-room entertainment system you will need a Hotel Vision licence.

-- If you show films in public areas, including on ‘free to air’ channels such as ITV or BBC1, you need a MPLC licence.
+- If you show films or TV programmes, including channels such as ITV or BBC1, you need an MPLC licence.

 Do I need a special licence?

 Maybe: For non-accommodation businesses, you will need a licence if you provide a TV or a programme streaming service such as Now TV, ITV Hub or BBC iPlayer for either staff or customers on any part of your premises.
 If your premises are a single unit then you will only need a single TV licence at the standard rate of £157.50.
 However, if your business has multiple units (e.g. corporate boxes at a football stadium) then you will need a special Hospitality Licence which costs £157.50 for the first 15 units and £157.50 for each further 15 units.

 Yes: If you offer short-stay accommodation to overnight visitors, whether in serviced or self-catering accommodation, and you provide a device on which your guests can view TV programmes, you need to apply for a ‘Hotel and Mobile Units Television Licence’ (hotel licence).
 It should be noted that a licence is required regardless of whether the TV programmes are viewed through a TV, computer, mobile phone, games console, digital box, DVD/VHS recorder or any other device.

 Note: despite its name, the hotel licence encompasses accommodation ranging from hotels, guesthouses, bed and breakfasts and inns to holiday cottages, flats and chalets through to camping and caravan sites and narrowboats.